Here are four key things to know:

 9.1.
 Possession for sale

 Drug possession with the intent to sell (NRS 453.337 & NRS 453.338) is a more serious crime than possession for personal use.
 It is always prosecuted as a felony in Nevada.
 Though you may be eligible for probation if it is your first offense.

-Selling narcotics (NRS 453.321) is the second most serious drug crime in Nevada.
+Selling narcotics (NRS 453.321) is the second most serious drug crime under Nevada state law.
 It does not matter whether the drugs are being traded for cash, jewelry, or other items of value.
 However, if you have no prior convictions, you may be eligible for probation.

-Possessing, making, transporting, or selling large quantities of schedule I or II drugs in Nevada is charged as trafficking in the state of Nevada.
+Possessing, making, transporting, or selling large quantities of schedule I or II drugs is charged as trafficking in the state of Nevada.
 Drug trafficking is the most harshly punished drug crime in the state.
 However, if you help police investigate other cases, you might be able to avoid prison.
 Learn more about trafficking drugs (NRS 453.3385).

-Having an attorney increases a defendant’s odds of getting drug charges reduced or dismissed.
-Attorneys can do a thorough investigation of the state’s case in search of every inconsistency and weakness.
+Having a criminal defense lawyer increases a defendant’s odds of getting drug charges reduced or dismissed.
+A good law office can do a thorough investigation of the state’s case in search of every inconsistency and weakness.
 And prosecutors are usually more willing to negotiate when defendants have private counsel.

 If you have been arrested or have questions about Nevada drug laws, we invite you to contact us.
 We may be able to get your Nevada possession charges lessened or even dismissed so your record remains clean.